Russell Dunlop

 Russell James Dunlop (21 October 1945 – 16 May 2009) was an Australian musician, singer-songwriter and record producer-engineer.
 From the late 1970s he collaborated with Bruce Brown in a production company for albums and singles by Australian performers including Mental As Anything, The Reels and Machinations.
 As a musician he was a member of various groups such as Aesop's Fables (1968–70), Levi Smith's Clefs (1971), Southern Contemporary Rock Assembly (SCRA) (1971–72) and Ayers Rock (1976).

-1945–1967: early years
+Early life

-Russell James Dunlop, was born in 1945 in Paddington, New South Wales.
+Dunlop was born in 1945 in Paddington, New South Wales.
 His father, Hector Dunlop, was an engineer and his mother was Patricia.
 The couple had another son, Barry, and both were educated at Bourke Street Primary and Narwee Boys' High School.
 After leaving secondary school Dunlop worked as a tiler's labourer and then in a pharmaceutical factory.
 Dunlop began playing in bands as a drummer at 16.